sccn/reorder19channels/README.md

 # reorder19channels
 This EEGLAB plugin assumes there are 19 channels in your data whose labels ending with '-LE' i.e. 'Fp1-LE', 'Fp2-LE', etc..
-Typically, when you save 19-channel data using [Neuroguide](https://appliedneuroscience.com/neuroguide/).
+Typically, when you save 19-channel data using [NeuroGuide](https://appliedneuroscience.com/neuroguide/), the saved data look like this.
 You can confirm it from 'Edit' -> 'Channel locations' and it should look as follows.

 ![shot1.jpg](images/shot1.jpg)